-Grandson of the photographer Paul de Cordon, Pierre-Elie de Pibrac was born in Paris in 1983.
-In 2007, he made his first reports at Cuba and in Myanmar.
+Pierre-Elie de Pibrac was born in Paris in 1983.
+In 2007, he made his first report in Myanmar.
 His first images won several prizes and competitions organized by magazines like Paris Match and Photo, or mobile phone companies such as Orange and SFR.
 In 2009, Pierre-Elie worked side-by-side with leading photographers from the Vu’ agency, such as Denis Darzacq, Claudine Doury and Rip Hopkins.
-The same year, soon after graduating from a renowned business school, he decided to devote himself fully to photography.
+The same year, soon after graduating from a renowned business school, EDHEC Business School, he decided to devote himself fully to photography.
+He is the grandson of the photographer Paul de Cordon.

 Pierre-Elie produced his first large-scale series in New York in 2010 based on the theme of photographic perception and objects.
 Bearing the titles American Showcase and Les Frontières de la Perception (the Edge of Perception), the project was very well received by the public and press, and resulted in the production of a book called American Showcase, published by Archibooks.
 The book showcases Pierre-Elie de Pibrac’s emerging trademark: beyond the subject being dealt with, the photographer seeks to transform the image by inventing new concepts with which to make his own mark.
 The audience discovers a “photographic object” whose aesthetic rendering brings to life a totally unique and puzzling perception.